Overview

 Disable WP-CRON and create a Cron Job in your panel

-It's recommended that you disable WP-CRON, then configure a Cron Job in your DreamHost panel.
-View the following article for instructions on how to disable WP-CRON:
+It's recommended that you disable WP-CRON and then configure a Cron Job in your DreamHost panel.
+See this article for instructions on how to disable WP-CRON.

 Disable Cronbot

-- Add the following line in your site's wp-config.php file to disable this option:
+To disable this service, add the following line in your site's wp-config.php file:

 define('DOCKET_CACHE_CRONBOT', false);